Find out more about menopause, the effects and the support that's available.

 Why menopause matters

-All women will experience menopause and symptoms can impact home life and work life, so it's important that we have an open and honest conversation about the menopause and the support that's available.
+All women and other people who have a menstrual cycle will experience menopause and symptoms can impact home life and work life, so it's important that we have an open and honest conversation about the menopause and the support that's available.
 Here's some other reasons why it's important for us to talk:

-Right now, there are still too many women suffer in silence or are left frustrated and let down by medical professionals that either don't recognise menopausal symptoms when presented or refuse to prescribe the most appropriate treatments.
-Too many women also still are told that being menopausal is just a natural phase of life - and while that's true, that doesn't mean we can't treat what can be the debilitating effects on the individual.
+Right now, there are still too many who suffer in silence or are left frustrated and let down by medical professionals that either don't recognise menopausal symptoms when presented or refuse to prescribe the most appropriate treatments.
+Too many are told that being menopausal is just a natural phase of life - and while that's true, that doesn't mean we can't treat what can be the debilitating effects on the individual.

 We want to break the stigma, and to ensure that everyone know what options are out there to support them through the transitions of menopause.